AlexLandau/gdl-perf/README.md

 1. The location of the GDL file containing that game to be played, in the form of an absolute local-system file path.
 2. The location of the file to which results are to be recorded, in the form of an absolute local-system file path.
 3. The target number of seconds to run the test.

-TODO: Add expected interface for correctness tests, which will work differently

 The test process should run the performance test by repeatedly getting the initial state; checking if the state is terminal; if not, getting the available legal moves, picking random moves for each player, and using them to get the next state; repeating this process until a terminal state is reached; and computing the goal values for each player in this state.
 (The initial state may optionally be generated only once.)
 A sample implementation based on the GGP-Base StateMachine abstraction is in JavaEngineType#getStateMachinePerfTestRunnable.